Alpha Delta Theta (social): Merger with Phi Mu

 Thus, Alpha Delta Theta was not able to survive the 1930s.
-"With some larger chapter houses that were unable to cope with the post-depression years and with the extensive campus building programs necessary to be competitive, its Grand Council decided to take an unprecedented step" (Lamb, p.
-42).
-In the summer of 1938, Alpha Delta Theta officers sought out a national organization with history, values, and ideals similar to their own- Phi Mu was ultimately chosen.
+"With some larger chapter houses that were unable to cope with the post-depression years and with the extensive campus building programs necessary to be competitive, its Grand Council decided to take an unprecedented step".
+In the summer of 1938, Alpha Delta Theta officers sought out a national organization with history, values, and ideals similar to their own: Phi Mu was ultimately chosen.
 Carefully and quietly, Alpha Delta Theta and Phi Mu prepared the Letter of Agreement and other pertinent legal documents required for the distribution of Alpha Delta Theta's assets.
-"All officers, chapters and alumnae groups were contacted in January 1939, and by May the unanimous approval as required by both Constitutions, was in hand" (Lamb p.
-42).
+"All officers, chapters, and alumnae groups were contacted in January 1939, and by May the unanimous approval as required by both Constitutions was in hand".
 "Unanimous approval" was an extraordinary feat in itself, and makes clear the focus that this crisis allowed these leaders.
 The summer was spent answering questions and resolving concerns about the merger.
-The affiliation became official on August 30, 1939 (Lamb, p.
-43).
+The affiliation became official on August 30, 1939.

-At the conclusion of the 26th session of the National Panhellenic Conference in White Sulphur Springs, West Virginia, on November 4, 1939, ADT's NPC delegate Violet Young Gentry announced her organization's affiliation with Phi Mu fraternity.
-The next day, Alpha Delta Theta corporation was dissolved.
+After the 26th session of the National Panhellenic Conference in White Sulphur Springs, West Virginia, on November 4, 1939, ADT's NPC delegate Violet Young Gentry announced her organization's affiliation with Phi Mu fraternity.
+The next day, Alpha Delta Theta Corporation was dissolved.
 Phi Mu officers began initiating collegiate and alumnae members of Alpha Delta Theta.
 Phi Mu gained five new chapters through affiliation and eight through campus mergers.
-Four new alumnae groups from Alpha Delta Theta were installed as Phi Mu alumnae chapters; ADT's eighteen alumnae groups in cities where Phi Mu had alumnae chapters were disbanded and absorbed into Phi Mu (Lamb, p.
-43).
+Four new alumnae groups from Alpha Delta Theta were installed as Phi Mu alumnae chapters; ADT's eighteen alumnae groups in cities where Phi Mu had alumnae chapters were disbanded and absorbed into Phi Mu.

-Alpha Delta Theta Insignia and Traditions

-The local, Alpha Theta, used "Esse Non Videri" for the motto; the sweet pea for the flower; silver and Turquoise blue for the colors.

-The badge of Alpha Delta Theta is described as being of yellow gold, Delta shaped, and "superimposed upon a gold key placed horizontally" (Lamb, p.
-44).
-The center of the Delta was black enamel.
-Within the Delta, the Alpha was in the lower left hand angle, the Delta in the apex, and the theta in the lower right hand angle.
-Between the Alpha and theta was a "lighted candle in a candlestick.... with crossed palm branches above" (Lamb, p.
-44).
-The border could have fifteen pearls with an emerald at each angle of the Delta.

-The pledge pin was "a vertical bar of silver, bearing the raised letters, Alpha Delta Theta, one above the other" (Lamb, p.
-44).